cloudrouter/cloudrouter.github.io/about.md

 Compute resources are rapidly migrating from physical infrastructure to a combination of physical, virtual and cloud environments.
 A similar transition is emerging in the networking space, with network control logic shifting from proprietary hardware-based platforms to open source software-based platforms.
-CloudRouter is a software-based router designed to run on physical, virtual and cloud environments, supporting software-defined networking infrastructure.
+CloudRouter is a software-based router distribution designed to run on physical, virtual and cloud environments, supporting software-defined networking infrastructure.
 It includes the features of traditional hardware routers, as well as support for emerging technologies such as containers and software-defined interconnection.